Over 100 workers at iconic Disney Springs restaurants, Paddlefish, and Terraliina, are reported to be laid off.

 A total of 143 jobs will be eliminated effective Aug.
 1 at Paddlefish (87 job cuts) and Terralina (56 job cuts).
 The remaining 128 workers between the two restaurants will see their hours cut.
 The company told the state that while the job terminations are permanent, its employees have been invited to apply for future positions “when business levels return.”

-While the Levy Restaurants executives could not be reached for comment, it stated the following in a letter to the State that a major factor to the layoffs was the impact on local sports and events.
+While the Levy Restaurants executives could not be reached for comment, it stated in a letter to the State that a significant factor in the layoffs was the impact on local sports and events.

 “Given the continued unforeseen business circumstances created by recent sport league announcement that teams would not return to playing in front of fans for a number of months, and/or government directives requiring longer term cancellation of large events due to the Covid-19 pandemic, additional notice of job loss was not practicable.”

-This news comes almost exactly one month after Disney Springs began reopening after the extended closure caused by the global pandemic, and on the same day that Walt Disney World announced that they will reopen extended Dining reservations on June 30, 2020.
+This news comes almost exactly one month after Disney Springs began reopening after the extended closure caused by the global pandemic.
+On the same day, Walt Disney World announced they would reopen extended Dining reservations on June 30, 2020.